Blosc/c-blosc2/ROADMAP.md

   - `delta`: the stored blocks inside a chunk are diff'ed with respect to first block in the chunk.
 The idea is that, in some situations, the diff will have more zeros than the original data, leading to better compression.

-  - `trun_prec`: it zeroes the least significant bits of the matissa of float32 and float64 types.
+  - `trun_prec`: it zeroes the least significant bits of the mantissa of float32 and float64 types.
 When combined with the `shuffle` or `bitshuffle` filter, this leads to more contiguous zeros, which are compressed better.

 * A filter pipeline: the different filters can be pipelined so that the output of one can the input for the other.
 A possible example is a `delta` followed by `shuffle`, or as described above, `trunc_prec` followed by `bitshuffle`.